jf37/princeton-bootcamp-2019/README.md

 An edit from Github

-Another edit from Github that we'll pull directly
+Another edit from Github that we'll pull directly, that I have now edited locally.